mapbox/wikimama/README.md

 batch-match.js looks for `cities_osm.geojson`.
 If not found generates a CSV of cities by querying OSM through overpass query and queries Wikidata for cities using SPARQL query.
 It runs a match based on geographic distance and levenshtein distance.
 It finally writes the possible matches into a CSV for manual verification.`

 **Threshold distance**: Maximum distance around osm feature which needs to be looked for potential wikidata matches.
 For example, when looking for a match for a neighbourhood, this value could go low upto 2 km.
-But when looking for a match for a country or so, this value can go high upto 500 km.
+But when looking for a match for a country or so, this value can go high upto 100 km.
 The suggested value for cities is 50 km.

-*Note*: See an [example](https://github.com/mapbox/wikimama/blob/master/test/fixture.csv) input file under test folder.
+Modify the `input.csv` with the required threshold value.
+By default it has been set to 50km for cities.